Key events: quarter to 31 December 2025

 Inflation, however, remains a key challenge.
 Headline consumer inflation rose to 3.8% in the year to October, exceeding expectations and reinforcing concerns that inflationary pressures have not yet been fully contained.
 As a result, market expectations for near-term interest rate cuts diminished over the quarter.

 The ongoing cost-of-living pressures, including higher prices for essentials such as food, health and housing, continue to place strain on household budgets, particularly following the conclusion of temporary electricity rebates.
+For clients nearing or in retirement, sustained inflation has a direct impact on real purchasing power and income adequacy.

 Bond markets delivered subdued results.
 Global bonds (hedged) produced a 0.7% return over the quarter, supported by lower US interest rates but offset by concerns surrounding government debt levels and rising yields in Japan.
 Australian bonds declined by -1.1%, reflecting renewed inflation concerns and speculation around future monetary policy adjustments.

 Property securities delivered mixed outcomes, while cash returns remained relatively attractive, benefiting from elevated short-term interest rates.
+These dynamics highlight why superannuation investment option reviews matter — what worked in a falling-rate environment may not be optimal now.

-Key Risks and Considerations for Investors
+Key risks and considerations for investors

 Several risks remain relevant for investors as conditions evolve:

-Persistent inflation, both domestically and globally
+- Persistent inflation, both domestically and globally

-High equity valuations, particularly in US markets
+- High equity valuations, particularly in US markets

-Geopolitical tensions, including conflicts in Europe and the Middle East and more recent US actions abroad
+- Geopolitical tensions, including conflicts in Europe and the Middle East and more recent US actions abroad

-Trade and political uncertainty, particularly involving the US and China
+- Trade and political uncertainty, particularly involving the US and China

-Currency volatility, impacting international investment returns
+- Currency volatility, impacting international investment returns

 These factors highlight the importance of maintaining a well-diversified investment approach, balancing growth assets with defensive exposures, and remaining focused on long-term objectives rather than short-term market movements.
 Remember that market corrections are normal, and downturns often create future opportunities.
+Speak with your wealth creation adviser if you have concerns about how your portfolio is positioned.

 |---|---|

-| Australian Shares | 10.7 |
+| Australian Shares | 10.7% |

-| Global Shares (hedged) | 19.7 |
+| Global Shares (hedged) | 19.7% |

-| Global Shares (unhedged) | 13.6 |
+| Global Shares (unhedged) | 13.6% |

-| Australian Property Securities | 9.7 |
+| Australian Property Securities | 9.7% |

-| Australian Bonds | 3.2 |
+| Australian Bonds | 3.2% |

-| Global Bonds (hedged) | 4.4 |
+| Global Bonds (hedged) | 4.4% |

-| Cash | 4.0 |
+| Cash | 4.0% |